DannyBoyNYC/petfinder-dev/README.md

 };
 ```

-- pass it as onSave into the modal from index.js
+And pass it as a prop - onSave - into the modal from index.js

 ```js
   {isNewPetOpen && (